 Sixteen.
 That’s the number of years tabloid magazines have spent declaring Jennifer Aniston pregnant.
 Rumours started gestating while the actress was still married to Brad Pitt, but really ramped up post-Pitt.
 Aniston has been “pregnant and alone,” “pregnant with twins,” “pregnant with John Mayer’s baby”—your body is not a wonderland when that happens—and a “pregnant bride.”
 She’s been pregnant in every possible situation, except the one where she is actually with child.
-At this point in the celebrity news cycle, if Aniston gave birth it would be to Benjamin Button.

 Just last month In Touch published a cover story declaring “Jen’s finally pregnant” complete with photos of Aniston and husband Justin Theroux on their Bahamas babymoon (please make this word go away forever.
 I beg of you.).
 In what felt like a 100 page-article, the tabloid discussed possible baby names, nursery plans, and what she is eating now.
 She has a special salad!
 It has feta!